akash6murali/akash6murali/README.md

-👋 Hey there, I’m @akash6murali, your friendly neighborhood data sorcerer. 🧙‍♂️ I’ve got a thing for making machines see and think—yeah, I'm a Computer Vision and Machine Learning fanatic! 🤖 Currently on a magical journey, pursuing my Masters in Data Science at Northeastern University. 🎓 💡 I'm on the lookout for captivating collaborations in the realm of data sorcery, especially if it involves cooking up some Computer Vision spells. ✨🔮
+👋 Hey there, I’m @akash6murali, your friendly neighborhood data sorcerer 🧙‍♂️.
+I’ve got a thing for making machines see and think—yeah, I'm a Computer Vision and Machine Learning fanatic! 🤖 Currently on a magical journey, pursuing my Masters in Data Science at Northeastern University. 🎓 💡 I'm on the lookout for captivating collaborations in the realm of data sorcery, especially if it involves cooking up some Computer Vision spells. ✨🔮